RB Player - News / FAQ

 Registration / Upgrades / New Computers

 Q. What do I get by registering?
-A. If you request your registration to be sent via email, we will send you a passcode that allows use of the program past the free, initial 30-day trial period, and a link to download a copy of the USR game map (same as USA map, except with more balanced RR prices).
+A. We reply with your activation passcode that allows use of the program past the free, initial 30-day trial period, and a link to download a copy of the USR game map (same as USA map, except with more balanced RR prices); however if you fail to include your pre-registraion number with your order, we will reply with a request for it.
+If you pay for shipping, your passcode and map(s) (on CD) will be sent via conventional mail.
+Registration also grants you discounts on other maps purchased at the same time and discounted upgrades.
 After registering, you'll be able to play on alternate game maps.
-If you pay for shipping, your passcode and map(s) will be sent on CD via conventional mail.
-Registration also grants you discounts on other maps purchased at the same time, technical support via email, and discounted shareware upgrades.

-The steps are 1) load RBP on your new computer and run to check that it's operating acceptably, 2) obtain the new pre-registration number from the new computer via the game's Help, Registration Numbers pull down menu, 3) send us an order for a secondary copy, and specify the pre-registration number from the new computer, 4) with your order, include enough information so we can find you in our database (approximately when you last registered and what your email address was at that time, or if your order was sent via conventional mail, what your zip code was).
+The steps are 1) load RBP on your new equipment and run to check that it's operating acceptably, 2) obtain the new pre-registration number from that device via the game's Help, Registration Numbers pull down menu, 3) send us an order for a secondary copy, and specify the pre-registration number from the device with the new equiment, 4) with your order, include enough information so we can find you in our database (approximately when you last registered and what your email address was at that time, or if your order was sent via conventional mail, what your zip code was).

-Q. I'd like to run RBP on my second computer or hard disk partition, but the passcode doesn't work.
+Q. I'd like to run RBP on my second device or hard disk partition, but the passcode doesn't work.
 A. Each needs its own registration.
-To loyal customers we offer additional registrations at a discount: just $12 each (less than half price).
+To loyal customers we offer additional registrations at a discount.
 Order a secondary copy.

 Q. I deleted my registered RBP from one computer and want to run it on another.
 A. Registrations are bound to a particular computer.
-But we offer additional registrations for your computers at a hefty discount: they're just $12 (less than half price).
+But we offer additional registrations for your computers at a discount.
 Order a recovery copy.

 Q. I downloaded RBP from a site other than yours.
 Is that OK?
-A. Be careful, many sites add malware, spyware or even viruses to such downloads.
-Even if not, they might have supplied an older version.
-You can always get the latest and greatest by downloading from our site.
+A. We recommend against it because too often other sites add malware, spyware or even viruses to downloads after luring you in with a claim of free stuff.
+You can get a free trial with the game download right from our official site.
+Even if an alternate site is honest, they might supply you an older version.
+You can get the latest and greatest by downloading from our RailGameFans site.

 Q. My system crashed and I had to reinstall Windows.
 The process took my RBP registration with it.
-A. Each full-price registration is entitled to one free "recovery registration" to handle such lost registrations.
+A. For those covered by a Support Plan each full-price (i.e. non-secondary, non-recovery) registration is entitled to one free "recovery registration" to handle such lost registrations.
 Once you get your computer working, reinstall RBP and email us the pre-registration number from the program.
 We'll reply with your new passcode.
+Such free recovery registrations are limited to one lifetime, and cannot be used until 30 or more days after our receipt of a paid registration.

 Q. I lost my registration yet again!
 How can I preserve it?
-A. If you lose your registration, and have already consumed your one free "recovery registration", a $12 fee will apply to re-register.
-To prevent this from happening in the future, back up the disk drive(s) on which RBP and your operating system are installed (sorry, we can't provide more specific details than that).
+A. If you lose your registration, and have already consumed your one free "recovery registration", a discounted registration fee will apply to re-register.
+To prevent this from happening in the future, back up the directory in which you installed RBP.
 If you don't have a proper backup, order a recovery copy.

 Q. Can I upgrade my version of Windows without losing my RBP registration?
 A. It should be possible, but might fail.
 Microsoft doesn't worry much about being careful to not clobber non-Microsoft applications.
 Some people have upgraded without losing their RBP registration, others have not.
 If you lose your registration in this manner, you can get another as described for the "Windows reinstallation" question.

 Q. I frequently wipe clean and rebuild my hard disk contents from scratch...
-A. That's not a good computer on which to register RBP because you'd be trashing your registration each time and would need to pay for a recovery copy repeatedly.
-Of course, you can do so if you wish though.
+A. That's not a good computer on which to register RBP because you'd be trashing your registration each time.
+In such situations we recommend the Pro Support Plan because it gives you free recovery registrations; without it you can purchase recovery registrations individually.

 Q. I'm reluctant to upgrade because of bad experiences with other software packages.
 A. We know what you mean, sometimes we prefer an older version!
 Here's what to do: 1) rename your existing RBP.EXE game program something else, such as RBP25.EXE, 2) download the latest version, 3) install it.
 After you try it, if you don't like it, simply delete the new RBP.EXE, and rename the old one back.